a-berahman/shopping-cart/README.md

 I encourage you to pay particular attention to the asynchronous reservation system design, which addresses the unique challenge of handling slow external services without compromising user experience.
 You'll notice that I've chosen a pragmatic balance between architectural purity and practical implementation.
 In the following documentation, I've detailed not only what has been implemented but also, importantly, what should be considered for a full production deployment.
 This transparency reflects my belief that acknowledging system limitations and future improvements is as crucial as highlighting current capabilities.

+## What is this project?
+This is a shopping cart service that lets users add items to their cart and handles item reservations automatically.
+The main challenge it solves is "How to handle slow reservation services without making users wait?"

 ## Key Features

-- Asynchronous processing for reliable item reservation
+- Fast API Responses and asynchronous processing for reliable item reservation
 - Redis-based job queue for guaranteed message delivery
 - PostgreSQL for persistent storage
 - Configuration management